 This change is put here into the wider context of reflexive marking, intended as the grammatical expressions of identity of arguments within the same clause.
 The range of relevant expressions includes the clitic pronoun as in il se lave 'he washes', the stressed pronoun as in Anne est fière d'elle 'Anne is proud of herself', and the stressed pronoun with même as in un égoïste ne pense qu'à soi-même 'an egoist thinks only of themselves'.

-Dr Richard Waltereit
+Professor Richard Waltereit